Generic selectors

 Stade des Martyrs, Congo. -photo credit to Facts East Africa @east_facts on X

-As the name suggests, Stade des Martyrs was named to honour ministers and others like Jerome Anany, Alexandre Mahamba, Evariste Kimba, and Emmanuel Bamba, who were hanged in then Leopoldville (currently Kinshasha) on the day of Pentecost (2 June 1966).
-The venue has hosted big football events, concerts, and prayers, including one presided over by Pop Francis on 2 February 2023.
+The stadium's name honours ministers and others like Jerome Anany, Alexandre Mahamba, Evariste Kimba, and Emmanuel Bamba, who were hanged in Leopoldville (currently Kinshasa) on the day of Pentecost (2 June 1966).

 Cairo International Stadium – Egypt – 75,000